Mariantonia Samà: The Little Sister of Saint Bruno

 Samà returned home but in 1896 suffered from arthritis.
 The condition grew so bad to the point where she confined herself to her bed on her back with her bent knees raised.
 This would be the position she would remain in for the remainder of her life.
 Samà was immobile once more but could use her hands to recite rosaries and to eat.
 Her mother died in 1920 which left her alone until an older woman oversaw her care for a time.
 But the townsfolk visited her to help care for her.
 People bought her food and cooked meals as well as oils and fruits to sustain her without causing her pain and intestinal complications.
 But she was far too modest for the doctor to assess those areas that caused her greater pain and forbade the doctor from doing so.
 Those supplies she needed she kept for herself but donated the rest of the food supplies to the poor and said of it that "God will take care of me tomorrow!"
 There were those who offered financial assistance but she refused all attempts at this.

 The wall opposite her had a large Crucifix and she would often stare at it and refer to Jesus as "that beautiful Jesus" as the best description possible for Him.
 The local priest would bring the Eucharist to her each morning as well as each noon and night at her request for she believed it bought her closer to Jesus.
-People who visited her often recited rosaries with her in Latin and countless others came to see her to ask her for advise.
+People who visited her often recited rosaries with her in Latin and countless others came to see her to ask her for advice.
 Her response would be to urge courage and hope.

 The Sisters of the Sacred Heart - whom the baroness Scoppa had allowed to settle in her vacant palace - made her a "sister" and had a special reverence and love for her.
 To that end the order covered her head with the order's black veil and she became known as the "Little Sister of Saint Bruno".
 The nuns too took care of her and helped to both comb and bathe her.
 The local parish priest and the Redemptorist fathers also visited her and oversaw her spiritual care and guidance.
 In 1915 she dedicated herself to God through private vows with the permission of the parish priest.